Jaz (singer)

-Aziz Hayat, known by his stage name Jaz (born March 5, 1993) is an Bruneian-born Indonesian singer.
+Aziz Hayat, known by his stage name Jaz (born 5 March 1993) is a Bruneian singer.
 He released a single titled Dari Mata in 2016 which was well received in the Indonesian music industry.

 Life and career

 1993–2013: Early life and early career

-Born in Brunei on March 5, 1993, with the name Aziz Hayat.
-Jaz was raised by his grandmother since the age of one.
-When Jaz was one year old, his parents divorced.
+Born in Brunei on 5 March 1993, with the name Aziz Hayat.
+Jaz was raised by his grandmother since the age of one after his parents divorced.
 After separating, his mother decided not to remarry.
-Meanwhile, the father now has a wife from Bogor, West Java, and lives in Brunei.
+Meanwhile, his father now has a wife from Bogor, West Java, and lives in Brunei.
 Jaz was then raised by his grandmother.
-Raised since childhood makes Jaz consider his grandmother as his own parents.
-Jaz dreams of becoming a singer, but his grandmother forbids his beloved grandson to pursue singing.
+Making him consider his grandmother as his own parents.
+Jaz wanted to pursue singing, but his grandmother forbade him from singing.